 How is the Hub helping us See Things Differently?

 The Hub, which works on behalf of the Greater Manchester Combined Authority, is delivering a £6 million City Deal programme, supported by the Education and Skills Funding Agency and the Department for Business, Innovation and Skills.
-It has three main objectives:
+It has four main objectives

 Deliver city-wide collaborative activities to stimulate demand for Apprenticeships and increase the number of vacancies and traineeship work placements.